Accessible Widget

 We celebrated big in 2013!

-We had a quality of life parade in June and for "International Day of Disabled Persons 2013" and we hosted Pride: Powered by PechaKucha!
-PechaKucha means 'ChitChat'.
+We had a quality-of-life parade in June, and for "International Day of Disabled Persons 2013," we hosted Pride: Powered by PechaKucha!
+PechaKucha means chitchat.''

 See the videos here!

-This artistic format began in Japan where we speakers take on the challenge to speak to 20 slides, 20 seconds each!
+This artistic format began in Japan, where we speakers took on the challenge of speaking to 20 slides, 20 seconds each!

-Click here to view all eight presenters and why not visit the official PechaKucha site ?
+Click here to view all eight presenters.
+Why not visit the official PechaKucha site?

-And feel free to visit the official site.
-As well as, International Day of Disabled Person website for Calgary.
+Feel free to visit the official site and the International Day of Disabled Persons website for Calgary.

 Disability Pride Parades!

-We held our 15th Annual Disability Pride parade on Friday, June 7th, 2013.
-This year we talked about quality services and the need to protect our services!
+We held our 15th Annual Disability Pride parade on Friday, June 7, 2013.
+This year, we discussed quality services and the need to protect our services!
 To see photos of the Quality of Life parade, visit our online album!

 Parade downtown Calgary, women in her wheelchair proud to be disabled